-I am a lecturer in the Department of Psychological Sciences.
+I am a Senior Lecturer in the Department of Psychological Sciences.
 I am interested in psychological determinants of appetite and eating behaviour and in the application of this knowledge to interventions for health behaviour change.

 I have a B.Sc.
 (Hons) degree in Psychology from the University of Leeds (2000; 1st Class).
 I then obtained a research assistant position at Bangor University working on a multi-component intervention to increase fruit and vegetable consumption in primary school children (the Food Dudes programme).
-In my PhD research, also conducted at Bangor, I developed a novel intervention to increase physical activity in children.
-I was supervised by Dr Pauline Horne and Professor Fergus Lowe.
+In my PhD research, also conducted at Bangor, I developed a novel intervention to increase physical activity in children, supervised by Dr Pauline Horne and Professor Fergus Lowe.
 Following completion of my PhD in 2005, I worked as a postdoctoral researcher first at Bangor University and then at the School of Experimental Psychology, University of Bristol.
-At Bristol, I worked with Professor Peter Rogers to conduct several research projects on the biological and psychological determinants of appetite and food reward.
+At Bristol, I conducted research on the biological and psychological determinants of appetite and food reward with Professor Peter Rogers.
 In 2013, I moved to the University of Liverpool to take up my first academic position as Lecturer.
 In 2018, I was promoted to Senior Lecturer.